BuoySoftware/guides/code-review/README.md

 - Avoid selective ownership of code. ("mine", "not mine", "yours")
 - Avoid using terms that could be seen as referring to personal traits. ("dumb", "stupid").
 Assume everyone is intelligent and well-meaning.
+- Avoid diminishing words like "just", "simply", or "obviously".
+They imply the thing the author missed was trivial, even when it wasn't.
+- When you disagree, explain your reasoning and suggest an alternative rather than only rejecting.
+A bare "no" stalls the PR.
+- If you learned something from the change, say so.
+Review is a two-way exchange, not one-directional critique.
 - Be explicit.
 Remember people don't always understand your intentions online.
 - Be humble. ("I'm not sure - let's look it up.")
 - Don't use hyperbole. ("always", "never", "endlessly", "nothing")